Efficient Direct-Connect Topologies for Collective Communications: Introduction

 \section{Introduction}

-Collective communication operations have received significant attention in both machine learning (ML) and high-performance computing disciplines.
-These operations involve concurrently aggregating and distributing data collected from processes running on a cluster of interconnected nodes.
-These primitives are not only frequently used but are often the primary source of communication costs.
-Indeed recent works suggest that with the explosive growth in the size of deep learning models and improved computational capabilities, the collective communication operations for model parameter synchronization across GPUs have become a major source of overhead in distributed ML training~\cite{sergeev2018horovod,gibiansky2017bringing,wang2020blink}.
+Collective communication operations involve concurrently aggregating and distributing data on a cluster of nodes and are used in both machine learning (ML) and high-performance computing (HPC).
+With the improved computational capabilities of accelerators, collective operations are a significant overhead in large-scale distributed ML training~\cite{sergeev2018horovod,gibiansky2017bringing,wang2020blink}.

-One approach to accelerate collective communications has been to employ higher-speed optical circuits by using optical circuit switches to avoid the bottlenecks associated with electrical packet switches.
-These switches adapt to traffic workloads by dynamically reconfiguring the optical circuits, but the reconfiguration delays could be substantial.
-This has prompted novel lines of work that reduce the reconfiguration delays~\cite{micro-ocs,megaswitch}, but at the cost of reduced scalability and higher costs, as well as chaining multiple optical circuits, but with a loss in bandwidth efficiency~\cite{rotornet,rotornet2}.

-While switch-centered innovations benefit point-to-point datacenter communications, we can have more effective solutions that focus on accelerating the higher-level abstractions associated with collective communications, such as specific styles of data aggregation and distribution.
-We intend to configure the network topology to specifically leverage the flexibility associated with these abstractions.
-In particular, we investigate whether one can design algorithms for collective communications that schedule transmissions over \emph{statically configured circuits}, thus requiring minimal reconfiguration support from the optical switching substrate.
-We frame the corresponding research question as follows: \emph{Can we algorithmically determine the optimal direct-connect network topologies for collective communications?}

-Several challenges need to be tackled in addressing this research question.
-First, collective communications can be both latency and bandwidth sensitive depending on the workload and the performance of the low-level communication primitives.
-A network topology has to balance the need for minimizing the number of hops associated with performing the collective with any load imbalances incurred on specific network links.
-Second, we seek to distill the appropriate topology for a given cluster size and degree connectivity.
-Finding a topology and communications schedule for small low-degree networks is tractable, but at large scale, the combination of size and topological structure as a degree of freedom explodes the search space rendering state-of-the-art techniques ineffective.
-Finally, integrating with existing end-host interfaces and network stacks, e.g., NCCL~\cite{ncclRAR}, present a plethora of implementation challenges to realize this vision.